- 1 Best GoPro Motorcycle Helmet Mounts 2023

 What Is The Best Location?

-For instance, you might want to simply show the road in front of you on the video.
-You might want to go in the opposite direction, so instead of having the camera mounted facing the road and the scenery, you might want it to be facing you, the rider.
+For instance, you might want to simple show the road in front of you on the video.
+You might want to go in the opposite direction, so instead of having the GoPro mounted facing the road and the scenery, you might want it to be facing you, the rider.

 On the other hand, you might want to show yourself racing on a track, in which case you want to show the lines, shift points, and the gauges on your bike.
 Or, maybe you want to show your body position on the motorcycle for educational purposes.

-The point we are making here is that you need to know what you want to show on the video and what the purpose of the video is before you decide where on your motorcycle helmet you want to mount your camera.
+The point we are making here is that you need to know what you want to show on the video and what the purpose of the video is before you decide where on your motorcycle helmet you want to mount the GoPro camera.

-Now that you have decided what the purpose of mounting the camera on your helmet is, let’s talk about the different possible mounting locations you can go with.
+Now that you have decided what the purpose of mounting the GoPro on your helmet is, let’s talk about the different possible mounting locations you can go with.

 Flat & Curved Surface Mounts